Mining in Iran: Uranium

 Iran is believed to have large reserves of uranium to use as nuclear fuel in different parts of Iran including Bandar Abbas, Yazd, North Khorasan and Iranian Azerbaijan.

 In 2018 and 2019, Iran produced 84 tonnes of U3O8 (yellowcake) per year (est.), entirely sourced from domestic mines.
 Because of the country's well-developed uranium mining industry, the Islamic Republic was processing more uranium ore for nuclear fuel and medical applications than Pakistan.

+Fluorite

+Mazandaran, a valuable reserve of Iran's minerals.
+The extraction of more than 22 million minerals and the employment of more than four thousand people have turned mines into golden treasures in Mazandaran.

 Copper

 In 2009 Iran produced 383,000 tons of copper.
 As of 2011, Iran had the world's 9th largest reserves of copper at 32.5 million tons.
 The mines at Sarcheshmeh in Kerman Province contain the world's second largest lode of copper ore (5% of the world's total).
 As of 2010, Iran ranked 10th in copper production and 17th in copper cathodes production (220,000 tons).
 In 2009, Iran exported $1.2 billion worth of copper cathodes.

 National Iranian Copper Industries Company (NICICO) is one of the largest companies listed on the Tehran Stock Exchange and was the largest non-oil exporter in Iran in 2010 with exports worth $1.3 billion.